LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/stephen_grider/kubernetes.md

 ### Limitations in Config Updates For Pod

-- There are certain fields (those in red above) that we cannot update once the Pod has been created.
+- There are certain fields (those in red below) that we cannot update once the Pod has been created.
 - Change from `containerPort: 3000` to `containerPort: 9999`

 ```